 Bootstrap simplifies the design process by organizing website elements.
 Also, framework designs are compatible with JS, CSS, and HTML digital applications.
-When using Bootstrap, users enjoy fast layout responses when building mobile apps.
+When using Bootstrap, users enjoy fast layout responses when offering android app development services.
 These mobile applications are easier to access due to the availability of design templates.
 The templates are useful because they include UI features and allow additional mobile features like dropdown menus, style forms, and alerts to web applications.
 Additionally, Bootstrap models are user friendly to operate and are easy maintenance.

 Bootstrap Designing Features